Fatal1ty/mashumaro/web/docs/07-config-options.md

 An inner `Config` class defines model-wide serialization behavior.
 Configuration follows normal [Python class inheritance](https://docs.python.org/3/tutorial/classes.html#inheritance), so a project can create a base mixin and let individual dataclasses override only their exceptions.

+The class-level `discriminator` is the exception.
+The `Config` class remains accessible through normal Python inheritance, but merely inheriting it does not make every descendant a new polymorphic entry point.
+A descendant can explicitly opt in by defining its own `Config` that declares a discriminator or inherits one from another config class.
+See [Class-level discriminator](#/docs/discriminator#class-level-discriminator) for details.

 ```python
 from mashumaro import DataClassDictMixin
 from mashumaro.config import BaseConfig